19 Daily Habits That Make You Less Productive (And What to Do)

 7. Not Blocking Time

-Now that you got a prioritized list, you have to block time for each tasks.
+Now that you got a prioritized list, you have to block time for each task.

-Times allotted will be different for everyone, but try never to block more than 2 hours for any one task without taking at least a 10-15-minute break.
+The times allotted will be different for everyone, but try never to block more than 2 hours for any one task without taking at least a 10-15-minute break.

 Again, everyone’s ability here is different.
-For me, I can go two hours at most when doing something that needs super focus – or “Hyperfocus.”
+For me, I can go two hours at most when doing something that needs super focus – or what productivity hacking author Chris Bailey calls “Hyperfocus,” which I discuss more in point #13.

 I typically break this time up with a 10-15-minute break for an espresso and checking up on the news and social feeds.

-When I sit back down to get moving again, I need 15 minutes to regain my full-focused rhythm; don’t forget to allocate time into your chunks for re-focusing.
+When I sit back down to get moving again, I need 15 minutes to regain my fully focused rhythm; don’t forget to allocate time into your chunks for re-focusing.

 A quick example of a typical day’s list of blocked time:

+- 5:30 – 6:30 a.m.: “Miracle Morning” of peace and tranquility to prep for the day ahead (learned from Hal Elrod’s book “Miracle Morning” and Robin Sharma’s “The 5 a.m.
+Club: Own Your Morning.
+Elevate Your Life.”

-- 6:30 – 7 a.m.: Check/respond to emails
+- 6:30 – 7 a.m.: Check/respond to emails.

-- 7 – 9:30 a.m.: Finish article draft
+- 7 – 9:30 a.m.: Finish article draft.

-- 9:30 – 9:45 a.m.: Espresso, catch up on news
+- 9:30 – 9:45 a.m.: Espresso, catch up on news.

-- 9:45 – 11:45 a.m.: Create client content strategy
+- 9:45 – 11:45 a.m.: Create client content strategy.

-- 11:45 – noon: Revisit agenda for noon call
+- 11:45 – noon: Revisit agenda for noon call.

-- Noon – 12:30 p.m.: Client onboarding call to discuss six-month strategy
+- Noon – 12:30 p.m.: Client onboarding call to discuss six-month strategy.

-- 12:30 – 1 p.m.: Check/respond to emails
+- 12:30 – 1 p.m.: Check/respond to emails.

-- 1 – 2 p.m.: Workout/lunch
+- 1 – 2 p.m.: Workout/lunch.

-- 2 – 3:30 p.m.: Finish/edit proposals
+- 2 – 3:30 p.m.: Finish/edit proposals.

-- 3:30 – 4 p.m.: Check/respond to emails
+- 3:30 – 4 p.m.: Check/respond to emails.

-- 4 – 5 p.m.: Edit article draft
+- 4 – 5 p.m.: Edit article draft.

 Note: I also hand-write these down in my weekly planner.
 I spend so much time behind the screen that the little act of physically writing simplifies things for me.